taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka, barely audible: **"*Yes...*"**

 Min embraces Asoka gently, tentatively.
 Asoka turns their face into Min's chest and begins to cry loudly, in heaving sobs.
 Min's eyes start to also fill with tears, and the two teens cry and hold each other.
 Mawé puts his tiny arms around both Min and Asoka, dry eyed and confused by the older children's emotions but willing to accept that both babies and grownups seem incredibly susceptible to tears, especially when compared to the stable composure and infinite wisdom that seem to bless 7 year olds.
-Iri's arms gently cradle all three childrens' heads.
+Mawé's monkey chirps gently, and Iri's arms gently cradle all three childrens' heads.

 ### Page 11

 The sun has set.
 Min and Asoka look out at the fantastic view before them, lit by a full moon.
 Above both teens is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.
 Iri sits on top of Asoka's head, and Mawé is fast asleep with his head in Min's lap.
+The squireel monkey is sprawled hilariously on its back, safely held in Mawé's arms.
 The other three look up with wonder and awe on their faces.

-Asoka: **"You're *so* lucky..."**
+Asoka: **"*You're so lucky...*"**

 Min: **"I know!
 I mean, I don't want to take any of this for granted..."**

-Asoka: **"Then why do you want to leave it so badly, and go be with those jerks up in space?"**
+Asoka: **"*Then why do you want to leave?*"**

 Min: **"I don't want to stay up there!
 But I have to go, at least once, to learn about them."**

-Asoka: **"The Orbiters?
-Why do you care about understanding *them*?"**
+Asoka: **"*But why do you care about understanding them?
+As far as I can tell, they're all just self-important jerks.*"**

-Min goes quiet, staring at the stars.
+Min goes quiet, thoughtfully staring at the stars, ruminating on her answer.

-Asoka: **"Is it...because of Amadou?
-I noticed you have really similar back tattoos..."**
+Asoka: **"*Is it...because of Amadou?
+I noticed you have really similar back tattoos...*"**

 Min: **"Amadou, my gene father, has a bounty of 10,000 points on his head, and will never get anywhere near a Launch Station, much less get out into orbit."**

-Asoka: **"Oh.
-Can I ask...what for?"**
+Asoka: **"*Oh.
+Can I ask...what for?*"**

 Min: **"He killed an evil man, who happened to be a governor of the World Government."**

+### Page 12

 Min traces the contours of the tree trunk beneath her hands.

 Min: **"We say that 'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- and I don't think I can be fully informed or un-coerced if I don't understand the Orbiters...if I don't know what it's like to be up *there*.
 That's why I want to apply to the ISE Corps!"**

 Asoka: **"*The ISE Corps?*"**

-### Page 12

 Min stands in her excitement.